njoseGIT/flab/README.md

         task_name = 'LoadStartIka'
         task_type = 'thread'
-        task_stopped = False

-        #initialize all tasks with a flab object.
-        def __init__(self, flab):
-            self.flab = flab

         #method called when task is run
         def run(self):
-            self.task_stopped = False
             load_err = ''
             try:
+                self.flab.vars['LoadStartIka_stopped'] = False
                 #load the device into flab
-                self.flab.load_device('IkaDefaultsDevice')
+                self.flab.load_device('IkaDevice')
-                p = self.flab.devices['IkaDefaultsDevice']
+                p = self.flab.devices['IkaDevice']
                 #set the device port
                 p.set_port('/dev/tty.usbmodem7_____SM96_s_Q1')
                 #set the device temperature
-                p.set_temperature(p.default_temperature)
+                p.set_temperature(50)
                 #start the heater
                 p.start_heater()
             except Exception as e:
-                load_err = 'Error loading and starting IkaDefaultsDevice' self.flab.ui.print(load_err)
+                load_err = 'Error loading and starting IkaDevice' self.flab.ui.print(load_err)
                 self.flab.ui.print(e)
             finally:
                 pass
             if load_err == '':
-                self.flab.ui.print('IkaDefaultsDevice loaded and started successfully')
+                self.flab.ui.print('IkaDevice loaded and started successfully')

         def stop(self):
+            self.set_temperature(25)
-            self.task_stopped = True
+            self.flab.vars['LoadStartIka_stopped'] = True
-            self.flab.devices['IkaDefaultsDevice'].start_heater()

 ## UIs

 UIs are classes that govern how users (humans or otherwise) interact with running programs.
 The most common UI is graphical (a GUI).
 A UI can be thought of as a hybrid between a Device and a Task.
 UI classes are saved in the UIs folder of a project.
+The Ui class should also inherit from flab.Templates, UiTemplate.Ui, to run properly in Console.

-Each UI requires the following:
+Each UI requires the following attributes and methods:

-1. ui_name: a string that matches the filename
+1. ui_name: an attribute that is a string that matches the filename
-2. __ init __(self, flab): initializes the UI object with the shared flab object
-3. run(self, *args, **kwargs): this defines how a ui runs.
-This method can contain while loops, which can be externally closed with the flag task_stopped.
+3. run: this method defines how a ui runs.
+This method can contain while loops, which can be externally closed with a user defined flag
-4. stop(self, *args, **kwargs): this defines how a ui stops.
-This method can be used to modify a ui_stopped flag
+4. stop: this method defines how a ui stops.
+This method can be used to modify a user defined flag

-UIs inherit classes stored in the Designs and Actions folders, which describe the layout of the UI and the corresponding actions of the UI elements respectively.
+UIs contain functions and attributes that describe the layout of the UI and the corresponding actions of the UI elements respectively.

-In HelloWorldUI, the UI class inherits the Ui_MainWindow class of HelloWorldDesign and the Actions class of HelloWorldActions.
+In HelloWorldUI, the UI class uses Tkinter
-The HelloWorldUI run method uses PyQt5 to create a window (QtWidgets.QMainWindow) to run in.
-Note: GUI libraries typically run within the main method.
-If you wish to start multiple UIs or to run a UI in a separate task, it is best to create a separate process task for running the UI.

-Example: HelloWorldUI
+Example: HelloWorldTkinterUi.py

-    #A GUI for HelloWorld

-    from Projects.Example.UIs.Designs import HelloWorldDesign
-    from Projects.Example.UIs.Actions import HelloWorldActions
+    import tkinter as tk
-    from PyQt5 import QtWidgets
+    from flab.Templates import UiTemplate

-    import sys

-    class UI(HelloWorldDesign.Ui_MainWindow, HelloWorldActions.Actions):
+    class Ui(UiTemplate.Ui):

-        ui_name = 'HelloWorldUI'
+        ui_name = 'HelloWorldTkinterUi'

-        def __init__(self, flab):
+        def __init__(self):
-            self.flab = flab
+            self.window = None

-        #The method responsible for starting the UI
         def run(self):
-            app = QtWidgets.QApplication(sys.argv)
+            # Create a new tkinter window
-            self.MainWindow = QtWidgets.QMainWindow()
+            self.window = tk.Tk()
-            self.setupUi(self.MainWindow)
-            self.configure_actions()
-            self.MainWindow.show()
-            app.exec_()

-        #The method responsible for stopping the UI
+            # Set a variable name
+            self.flab.vars.update({'Hello':'World'})
+            # Set the window title to a variable value
+            self.window.title(str(self.flab.vars['Hello']))
+            # Create a label widget to display the text
+            self.label = tk.Label(self.window, text="Hello, World!")
+            # Pack the label widget into the window
+            self.label.pack()
+            # Start the tkinter event loop
+            self.window.mainloop()

         def stop(self):
             pass

-UIs may be loaded into flab with the flab method load_ui(ui_name)
+UIs may be loaded into flab with the flab method load_ui(ui_name).

-    flab = Flab.Flab()
+The run and stop methods of the UIs may be accessed with 'start_ui' and 'stop_ui' methods from flab.
+We recommend that UIs should normally be closed using the window itself rather than programmatically through the 'stop' method.
+Rather, this should be used as a flag to stop other running classes and run shutdown routines.

     flab.load_ui('HelloWorldUi')
-    flab.uis['HelloWorldUi'].run()

-###Designs

-Design classes may be created by a range of methods - by directly coding, using libraries such as Tkinter, or through applications like QtDesigner.
-Design class files are stored in the Designs folder.
-*.ui files can be converted to *.py files automatically using the function convert_ui(ui_name), which is defined in UiManager.

-Example: .ui to .py conversion.

-    flab = Flab.Flab()
-    flab.convert_ui(''HelloWorldUi')

-Example: HelloWorldDesign

-    # -*- coding: utf-8 -*-

-    # Form implementation generated from reading ui file '/Users/nicholasjose/Dropbox (Cambridge CARES)/Python/pyflab/Projects/Working/UIs/Designs/HelloWorldDesign.ui'
-    #
-    # Created by: PyQt5 UI code generator 5.15.4
-    #
-    # WARNING: Any manual changes made to this file will be lost when pyuic5 is
-    # run again.
-Do not edit this file unless you know what you are doing.

-    from PyQt5 import QtCore, QtGui, QtWidgets

-    class Ui_MainWindow(object):
-        def setupUi(self, MainWindow):
-            MainWindow.setObjectName("MainWindow")
-            MainWindow.resize(1068, 716)
-            self.centralwidget = QtWidgets.QWidget(MainWindow)
-            self.centralwidget.setObjectName("centralwidget")
-            self.label = QtWidgets.QLabel(self.centralwidget)
-            self.label.setGeometry(QtCore.QRect(390, 330, 91, 16))
-            self.label.setObjectName("label")
-            self.pushButton = QtWidgets.QPushButton(self.centralwidget)
-            self.pushButton.setGeometry(QtCore.QRect(370, 360, 113, 32))
-            self.pushButton.setObjectName("pushButton")
-            MainWindow.setCentralWidget(self.centralwidget)
-            self.statusbar = QtWidgets.QStatusBar(MainWindow)
-            self.statusbar.setObjectName("statusbar")
-            MainWindow.setStatusBar(self.statusbar)

-            self.retranslateUi(MainWindow)
-            QtCore.QMetaObject.connectSlotsByName(MainWindow)

-        def retranslateUi(self, MainWindow):
-            _translate = QtCore.QCoreApplication.translate
-            MainWindow.setWindowTitle(_translate("MainWindow", "Hello World"))
-            self.label.setText(_translate("MainWindow", "Hello What?"))
-            self.pushButton.setText(_translate("MainWindow", "Click me"))

-###Actions

-Action classes are used to define the actions that a UI undertakes after events.
-For example, in HelloWorldDesign, to define what happens after pushButton is clicked.
-Actions are defined in separate classes to enable programmers to easily change actions without affecting the UI's design, and vice versa.

-Each Actions class is defined with:
-1. actions_name: a string matching the class filename
-2. an __ init __ function that accepts a flab object as an input.

-In the below example, upon clicking pushButton, defined within HelloWorldDesign, the test of label, also defined with HelloWorldDesign, displays "Hello World"

-Actions Example:

-    #Hello World UI Actions

-    class Actions():

-        actions_name = 'HelloWorldActions'

-        def __init__(self, flab):
-            self.flab = flab

-        def configure_actions(self):
-            self.pushButton.clicked.connect(self.hello_world)

-        def hello_world(self):
-            self.label.setText('Hello World')
+    flab.start_ui('HelloWorldUi')
+    flab.stop_ui('HelloWorldUi')

+## Data

+Data classes contain attributes and methods for accessing stored data.
+It is important to note that Data classes do not store data themselves.
+Data is primarily stored by accessing flab variables, either writing to them or reading from them.

+Each Data class requires the following attributes and methods:
+1. data_name: an attribute that is a string that matches the filename
+2. update_variable: a method that describes how variables are updated from stored data.
+3. update_file: a method that describes how a files, databases, etc. are updated from a flab variable.

+For example: JsonDataExample, a class which access data in a json formatted file, with a flab variable named 'json_data'

+    from flab.Templates import DataTemplate
+    import os
+    import json

+    class Data(DataTemplate.Data):

+        data_name = 'JsonDataExample' #name of the data object

+        file_path = os.getcwd() + '\\Files\\example.json' # path of the file
+        variable_names = ['json_data']  # names of variables that are stored

+        def update_variable(self):
+            """
+            reads the json from the file path and coverts to a dictionary, and updates the variables dictionary

+            Example:

+                json:
+                {
+                    "a": [
+                        1,
+                        2,
+                        3
+                    ]
+                }

+                variables:
+                {'a': [1, 2, 3]}

+            :returns: None
+            """
+            try:
+                with open(self.file_path, 'r') as file:
+                    data_dict = json.load(file)
+                    self.flab.vars.update(data_dict)

+            except Exception as e:
+                self.flab.display('Error in updating variable of ' + self.data_name)
+                self.flab.display(e)

+            finally:
+                pass

+        def update_file(self):
+            """
+            Updates the json file with the values of the variables

+            Example:

+                variables:
+                {'a': [1, 2, 3]}

+                json:
+                {
+                    "a": [
+                        1,
+                        2,
+                        3
+                    ]
+                }

+            """

+            try:
+                # get the sub-dictionary of variables to write
+                subset_dict = {key: self.flab.vars[key] for key in self.variable_names}
+                with open(self.file_path, 'w') as file:
+                    json.dump(subset_dict, file, indent=4)

+            except Exception as e:
+                self.flab.display('Error in updating file of ' + self.data_name)
+                self.flab.display(e)

+            finally:
+                pass

+To use a Data object's methods, use the flab methods 'update_data_variable' and 'update_data_file', for example:

+    flab.update_data_variable('JsonDataExample')
+    flab.update_data_file('JsonDataExample')

+Data classes can be loaded nad reloaded like all other objects, for example:

+    flab.load('JsonDataExample')
+    flab.reload('JsonDataExample')

+## Model

+Model classes represent attributes and methods for creating, training, running and evaluating models.
+These Model classes can be used for a wide range modelling activities, from digital twins to machine learning models.

+Each Model class requires the following attributes and methods:
+1. model_name: this attribute is a string that matches the filename
+2. train_model: this method describes how the model is trained.
+3. predict_model: this method describes how a model makes a prediction
+4. evaluate_model: this method describes how a model is evaluated, for example, goodness of fit

+For example: LinearModelExample, a class which applies a linear regression model to a dataset (x and y).

+    from flab3.Templates import ModelTemplate
+    from sklearn.metrics import mean_squared_error, r2_score
+    from sklearn.model_selection import cross_val_predict
+    from sklearn.linear_model import LinearRegression

+    class Model(ModelTemplate.Model):

+        model_name = 'LinearModelExample' #name of the data object x = [[1], [2], [3]] # x data
+        y = [1.1,2.4,3.8] # y data (actual)
+        cross_validation_folds = 3 # number of cross-validation folds for evaluation

+        def initialize(self):
+            """
+            Create a LinearRegression model.

+            :returns: None
+            """

+            self.model = LinearRegression()

+        def train(self):
+            """
+            Fits the data to a line

+            :returns: None
+            """
+            try:
+                # Fit the model to the training data
+                self.model.fit(self.x, self.y)

+            except Exception as e:
+                self.flab.display('Error in training of ' + self.model_name)
+                self.flab.display(e)

+            finally:
+                pass

+        def predict(self, x_values):
+            """
+            Makes a model prediction with given x values

+            :returns: predicted y values
+            :rtype: list
+            """
+            try:
+                y_prediction = []
+                x_values = [[value] for value in x_values]
+                y_prediction = self.model.predict(x_values)
+                self.flab.display(y_prediction)

+            except Exception as e:
+                self.flab.display('Error in prediction of ' + self.model_name)
+                self.flab.display(e)

+            finally:
+                return y_prediction

+        def evaluate(self):
+            """
+            Evaluates the model accuracy in terms of mean squared error and R^2.

+            :returns: mean squared error, R^2 value
+            :rtype: tuple
+            """
+            try:
+                model_mean_squared_error = -1
+                model_r2 = -1

+                # Perform cross-validation
+                y_predicted = cross_val_predict(self.model, self.x, self.y, cv=self.cross_validation_folds)

+                # Calculate performance metrics
+                model_mean_squared_error = mean_squared_error(self.y, y_predicted)
+                model_r2 = r2_score(self.y, y_predicted)

+            except Exception as e:
+                self.flab.display('Error in training of ' + self.model_name)
+                self.flab.display(e)

+            finally:
+                return model_mean_squared_error, model_r2

+To use a Model's methods, use the flab methods 'train', 'predict' and 'evaluate' for example:

+    flab.train_model('JsonDataExample')
+    flab.update_data_file('JsonDataExample')

+Data classes can be loaded nad reloaded like all other objects, for example:

+    flab.load('JsonDataExample')
+    flab.reload('JsonDataExample')

 ## Boot

-Boot scripts are used to start programs.
+Boot scripts are advanced scripts used to start programs.
+If you are using Console, there is no need for a Boot script.

 The BootManager class implements Python's multiprocessing SyncManager class to create the shared flab object, using namespaces and queues.

 Every flab object must be initialized with queues, which are used to exchange information between separate "flab" process and "ui"